CosmaVergari/os161-vm/README.md

 The reason why we only allocate 1 page for user processes is intrinsic to the idea of demand-paging, where each single page is requested one at a time from the file and only whenever needed.

 ## List of files created/modified
-- addrspace.c
+- addrspace.c  Francesco
+- pt.c Francesco
+- vmstats.c Francesco
-- coremap.c
+- coremap.c "Cosma"
-- pagetable.c
-- segments.c
+- segments.c Cosma
-- suchvm.c
-- swapfile.c
+- swapfile.c Cosma
+- suchvm.c (delayed)

 ## Statistics
 Describe what are the statistics about and how they are implemented